Universal jurisdiction: United States

-The United States of America has no formal statute to authorize it.
+The United States has no formal statute to authorize it.
 In some cases, however, the federal government has exercised self-help in the apprehension or killing persons who are suspected of conspiring to commit crimes within the United States from outside of the country or committing crimes against American officials outside of the United States.
 This has occurred even when the suspect is not a United States person, has never been to the United States, and even when the person has never conspired or assisted in the commission of a crime within the United States, there is a functioning government which could try the person for the crime committed there, and notwithstanding the existence of a proper treaty of extradition between that country and the United States, ignoring the provisions of the treaty and capturing or killing the person directly.

-In 1985, a Mexican national by the name of Dr. Humberto Alvarez-Machain allegedly assisted in the torture and murder of a United States Drug Enforcement Administration (DEA) agent within Mexico.
-Since the government of Mexico declined to extradite a Mexican national from Mexico to the United States for the alleged crime which transpired in the former and not the latter, despite having a treaty of extradition between the two, the government of the United States hired a private citizen and some Mexican nationals to act as mercenaries, who went into Mexico, then kidnapped Dr. Alvarez-Machain before bringing him back to the United States for trial over the crime which he allegedly committed in Mexico.
-The trial court ruled that his arrest was unlawful because it violated the extradition treaty between the two countries.
-In the case of United States v.
-Alvarez-Machain, 504 U.S. 655 (1992), the Supreme Court of the United States held that, notwithstanding the existence of an extradition treaty with Mexico, it was still legal for the federal government of the United States to exercise self-help by forcibly aducting ("forcible abduction") him on a street in Mexico for his alleged crime and to bring him back to the United States in order to stand trial.
-In Alvarez-Machain's subsequent criminal trial, he was acquitted; he would eventually lose a subsequent lawsuit that he filed against the American government over his wrongful apprehension and imprisonment.
+In 1985, the Mexican national Humberto Alvarez-Machain allegedly assisted in the torture and murder of a United States Drug Enforcement Administration (DEA) agent in Mexico.
+Mexico declined to extradite a Mexican national for the alleged crime committed in Mexico, despite having a treaty of extradition.
+The United States then hired a private citizen and some Mexican nationals as mercenaries to kidnap Alvarez-Machain and take him to the United States for trial.
+The trial court ruled that his arrest was unlawful because it violated the extradition treaty.
+On appeal, in United States v.
+Alvarez-Machain, 504 U.S. 655 (1992), the Supreme Court held that, notwithstanding the existence of an extradition treaty with Mexico, it was still legal for the federal government of the United States to exercise self-help by forcibly abducting him on a street in Mexico and bringing him to the United States to stand trial.
+In Alvarez-Machain's subsequent criminal trial, he was acquitted; he later lost a lawsuit against the American government on the grounds of wrongful apprehension and imprisonment.